nicksmithfuse/onboardomator/README.md

 fills in create account information from onboarding

-takes user back to home page
+takes user back to home page and prompts the user through the full settings process

-prompts to create/modify again

-modify account works up until zip code override in market specific settings
+opens up FIA and logs in